1ambda/docker-kafka-connect/README.md

 Other connect configuration fields are optional. (see also [Kafka Connect Configs](http://kafka.apache.org/documentation.html#connectconfigs))

-## Scaling Up Connector Cluster

 ## How To Extend This Image

-You can extend this image by writing your own **Dockerfile** to add custom connect JARs.

 If you want to run additional connectors, add connector JARs to `${KAFKA_HOME}/connectors` in container.